A Review of Sofia Coppola's The Beguiled

-A line spoken by Alicia, played by Elle Fanning, in her
+- A line spoken by Alicia, played by Elle Fanning.

 Sofia Coppola and I have come full circle.
 We started with The Virgin Suicides back in the year 2000.
 I was in love.
 With her.
 With her star, Kirsten Dunst.
 With her film.
 With its taste in music.
 With its visual perfection playing like re-creations of the day-dreamt longings of my teenage years.

 Now, we're all back together once more (minus the pop songs, which wouldn't go here) in a re-imagining of The Beguiled, a novel first adapted for the screen in 1971 by director Don Siegel and starring Clint Eastwood in what I understand to be a much dirtier, angrier affair.
 I can't speak to that having not yet seen it myself, but I see what attracted her to this story.
 It must have been the same sort of thing that drew her to The Virgin Suicides and the story of the misunderstood young Queen of France, Marie-Antionette, though here her trapped female protagonists take what they want and keep what's theirs.